 What about the vectors/matrices? (we can write the system of equations as one vector or matrix equation)

+Good task!
+This will show that there is usually not a unique solution except for the case where the third line happens to intersect the others exactly at the point of intersection between the two first.
+One may discuss that this situation will usually lead to a system with too many constraints compared to the solution space.

 Yes, that is the point.
 I wonder whether the students might discover it.